James Patrick Mahon: Politics

 In 1826, Mahon joined the newly formed Catholic Association.
 He encouraged fellow member Daniel O'Connell to stand for election at the 1828 Clare by-election.
-O'Connell's election, in which Mahon played a large role, persuaded the British Government to pass the Catholic Relief Act 1829, which finalised the process of Catholic Emancipation and permitted Roman Catholics to sit in the British Parliament.
+O'Connell's election, in which Mahon played a large role, persuaded the British Government to pass the Roman Catholic Relief Act 1829, which finalised the process of Catholic Emancipation and permitted Catholics to sit in the British Parliament.

 As a result, when Mahon was elected for Clare at the 1830 general election, he was entitled to take his seat.
 However, during the election campaign he quarrelled with O'Connell, and after his election he was unseated for bribery.
 He was subsequently acquitted, and stood again at the 1831 election, but was defeated by two O'Connell-backed candidates, one of whom was his old schoolfriend Maurice O'Connell, Daniel O'Connell's son.
 Mahon gave up on politics, became deputy lieutenant of Clare, and captain of the local militia.

 At the 1847 general election, Mahon was elected for Ennis, and declared himself a Whig in favour of Irish Repeal.
 However, he opposed the Young Irelanders, and narrowly lost his seat at the 1852 election.

 After exploits abroad he returned to Ireland in 1871 and was a founding member of the Home Rule League.
 Nearly ruined by his ventures, he even ended up at the Old Bailey as a consequence of his dealings, but was acquitted.
 He was defeated in Ennis at the 1874 general election, and also at the Clare by-election in 1877.
 Finally, he won the 1879 Clare by-election, and held the seat at the 1880 general election.

 He was a close associate of Charles Stewart Parnell, who he successfully nominated for the leadership of the League in 1880, but in 1885 was dropped as a party candidate because of his age and his tendency to vote with the Liberal Party in Parliament.
 He was also embroiled in a court case disputing the will of his son, St John Mahon, who died in 1884.

 Parnell personally ensured Mahon was a candidate at the 1887 Carlow by-election, which he won at the age of 87 as a Nationalist.
 By this point, Mahon was the oldest MP in the House of Commons of the United Kingdom.
 He died at his home in South Kensington while still in office.

 Mahon had served alongside William O'Shea as an MP, and the two were close friends.
 He introduced him and Katharine O'Shea, his wife, to Parnell.
 After Parnell was named in the O'Sheas' divorce case in 1890, Mahon split with Parnell, siding with the Irish National Federation.
 However, Parnell attended Mahon's funeral in Glasnevin Cemetery a few months later.